gl-inet/docs4.x/docs/user_guide/gl-x3000/index.md

 Connect your computer or mobile device to the router using Wi-Fi or ethernet.

-#### Wi-Fi
+=== "Wi-Fi"

     On your device, locate your router's Wi-Fi network name in the list of available networks and enter the password.
 (You can find the default network name and password printed on your router's label.)

-#### Ethernet
+=== "Ethernet"

     Connect your device to the router's LAN port using an ethernet cable.

 ### 3. Connect the Spitz AX to the internet

 **Note:** The following instructions were written for those using the router admin panel to connect the router to the internet.
-If you want to use the GL.iNet app instead of the admin panel, download the app from your device's app store and follow the on-screen instructions.
+If you want to use the GL.iNet app instead of the admin panel, [download the app](https://www.gl-inet.com/app/) and follow the on-screen instructions.

-#### a.
-Sign in to the router admin panel
+#### 1. Sign in to the router admin panel

-i.
 In a web browser's address bar, enter 192.168.8.1.

-ii.
 Choose your language, then click **Next**.

-iii.
 Set your admin password, then click **Apply**.

-#### b.
-Set up your internet connection method(s)
+#### 2. Set up your internet connection method(s)

-**Note:** To use the multi-WAN feature, you will have to set up more than one internet connection methods below for failover and load balancing to function.

-**The Cellular Method**
+=== "Cellular"
     If you already inserted the SIM card into your router, you should be connected to the internet automatically.
 (You should see the name of your SIM carrier and a light blue dot appear next to it.)
 If not, click the **Auto Setup** option if it appears.

-**Note:** If you are having issues using the cellular method, refer to the [Cellular Network Troubleshooting Guide](https://docs.gl-inet.com/router/en/4/faq/gl-x3000_gl-xe3000_connection_optimization/).
+    For issues using the cellular method, refer to the [Cellular Network Troubleshooting Guide](https://docs.gl-inet.com/router/en/4/faq/gl-x3000_gl-xe3000_connection_optimization/).

-**The Ethernet Method**
+=== "Ethernet"
     Connect an ethernet cable to your router's WAN port and an upstream device, such as a modem.
 If you are connected to the internet successfully, a light blue dot appears next to "Ethernet."

-**The Repeater Method**
+=== "Repeater"

-i.
-On the main screen of the admin panel, locate the "Repeater" section, then click **Connect**.
+    1. On the main screen of the admin panel, locate the "Repeater" section, then click **Connect**.

-ii.
-Select a Wi-Fi network.
+    2. Select a Wi-Fi network.

-iii.
-Enter the network password, then click **Apply**.
+    3. Enter the network password, then click **Apply**.

     If you are connected to the internet successfully, a light blue dot appears next to the Wi-Fi network name.

-**The Tethering Method**
+=== "Tethering"

-i.
-Connect your mobile device to the router's USB port using a 3.0 USB data transfer cable.
+    1. Connect your mobile device to the router's USB port using a 3.0 USB data transfer cable.

-ii.
-In your mobile device's settings, enable tethering.
+    2. In your mobile device's settings, enable tethering.

-iii.
-On the main screen of the admin panel, click **Connect** in the "Tethering" section.
+    3. On the main screen of the admin panel, click **Connect** in the "Tethering" section.

     If you are connected to the internet successfully, a light blue dot appears next to "Tethering."

+**Note:** If you want to use the multi-WAN feature, you will have to set up more than one internet connection methods.

 ---